bihealth/kiosc-server/docs/source/usage_cookbook.rst

 Now continue with the container creation.
-To make use of the uploaded file, when inserting the command, place the cursor at the mentioned position in the command, select the file and click *Insert*.
+To make use of the uploaded file, when inserting the command, place the cursor at the mentioned position in the command, select the file and click :guilabel:`Insert`.

 .. image:: figures/introduction/cookbook/file_insert.png
   :alt: Insert file